eeshan9815/blog-gsoc/_posts/2018-08-13-final-report.md

 ## Acknowledgements

-I would like to thank Dr David P. Sanders for mentoring me throughout the project, and for his incredible patience and support.
+I would like to thank Dr. David P. Sanders for mentoring me throughout the project, and for his incredible patience and support.

 My code builds upon
 - [julia](https://github.com/JuliaLang/julia)